What is a community battery and how does energy sharing work in your neighborhood?

 What are the best locations for a neighborhood battery?

-Do you need a permit for placement?
+Do you need a permit to install?

 Often yes.
 Especially for larger systems or if the battery is placed outdoors.